Old Brighton Grammarians Football Club

 The Old Brighton Grammarians Football Club, nicknamed the Tonners, is an Australian rules football club based in the Melbourne suburb of Brighton.
 The club maintains a close relationship with Brighton Grammar School.

 Old Brighton has won six senior premierships since it was formed in 1957, including its first top division (A Section/Premier Division) grand final in the Victorian Amateur Football Association (VAFA) in 2025.
 It also finished runners-up in 2007 and 2024.

-As of 2025, Old Brighton's men's team competes in the Premier Division of the VAFA, while the women's team is in Premier B of the VAFA Women's (VAFAW).
+As of 2026, Old Brighton's men's and women's teams compete in the Premier Division of the VAFA and VAFAW, respectively.

 History

 Origins

 The Old Brightonians Football Club was formed in 1921 and entered the Metropolitan Amateur Football Association (MAFA, later VAFA) the same year.
 Owing to the difficulty of maintaining a strong team, the club failed to win a single game and withdrew prior to the start of the 1922 season.

 In 1924, the club returned to the MAFA, but only lasted two years and withdrew prior to the start of the 1927 season.
 Another return came in 1932, but the club disbanded in 1939 in the early stages of World War II and did not compete in the 1940 VAFA season.